pinkerton/katacoda-scenarios/final/deploy.md

 Now, it's time to test our new function.

-Use a command like `wget -O testimage.jpg https://i.imgflip.com/w7qv5.jpg` with your choice of jpg from the web.
+Use a command like `wget -O testimage.jpg https://i.imgflip.com/w7qv5.jpg` to download your choice of jpg from the web into your environment.

+Then run this script to test posting the image to our service:

 ```bash
 ./upload.sh "<stage-name>" testimage.jpg